Mid-late November, 1980--Chapman confesses to his wife, Gloria, his intention to kill John Lennon.

-The official story, the conspiracy angle, and the hypothesis drawn by contributors here seem to have little merit until you look at the events themselves in sequence.
-It is at this point where the whole of the official story has, well, a lot of holes most aptly explained by a conspriacy explanation.
+What serves as the official story, the conspiracy angle, and the hypothesis drawn by contributors here seem to have little merit until you look at the events themselves in sequence.
+It is at this point where the whole of the most widely accepted story has, well, a lot of holes most aptly explained by a conspiracy explanation.
 I'm not saying that Brussell, Bresler, Lennon Jr., our friend Alan et al are correct in their hypotheses.
 What I'm saying is that they have valid criticisms of the prevailing explanation that aren't glib or easy to express.
 In order to get at the heart of their concerns, one has to take a look at the actions surrounding the murder of John Lennon in the context of the shooter's life, the victim's life, the contemporary cultural and countercultural strife for dominance, and the pressures placed upon investigators to come up with a facile solution.

 To this end, I will contruct an annotated timeline of the parallel events in the lives of Lennon and Chapman.
 The stipulated facts appear in boldface in front of each entry.
 If the facts are somewhat evolved, I will spell them out in a subsection marked 'Elaboration.'
 Most typically I'll examine the potential meanings of the datum in a subsection marked 'Commentary.'
 In some cases, I will add conjecture, "what if" scenarios that the data suggest, under the subsection marked 'Speculation.'

 Well, after four years of blogging, I guess I was in for a bit of a slowdown.
 But I’ve had such a problem getting finding time to write, research and make it online that production has slowed almost to a halt--as you regular readers well know.